 Treadmills are powerful machines that can generate static electricity, causing some users to receive a shock.
 In excess amounts, static electricity can damage the treadmill's electronic components.
 There are simple steps you can take to reduce the risk of being shocked by your treadmill.
 If you are unable to troubleshoot the problem successfully, have the machine professionally serviced.

 Static electricity can be generated by a number of environmental causes.
 Producing static electricity is common when using a treadmill due to the friction created by repetitive motion.
 A treadmill placed directly on non-treated carpet may be more susceptible to static electricity.
 Dry, dusty environments can magnify the presence and intensity of static electricity.
-Treadmills that are not cleaned regularly can suffer from a buildup of dirt, increasing your risk of being shocked.
+Treadmills that are not cleaned regularly can develop a buildup of dirt, increasing your risk of being shocked.

 The treadmill motor can become clogged with dust and other debris, increasing the risk of static electricity.
 Increased friction from a worn-out belt can also generate static electricity.
 Inspect the power cord and plug for damage.
 Failing to plug your treadmill into a grounded outlet equipped with a surge protector can also increase your risk of being shocked.